guyco33/trino-hex-geometry/README.md

-# presto-hex-geometry
+# trino-hex-geometry
-Presto functions for geospatial hexagons
+Trino functions for geospatial hexagons

-Copy jars to presto plugin folder and enjoy some useful gojuno hexgrid functions
+Copy jars to Trino plugin folder and enjoy some useful gojuno hexgrid functions

 Examples: